-  Safflower oil is optimal for dry and dull hair and helping hair recover after harsh treatments like commercial coloring.
+Safflower oil is optimal for dry and dull hair and helps hair recover after harsh treatments like commercial coloring.

-  I recommend oils like castor oil, pumpkin seed oil, emu oil, and others for hair growth.
-Have a look at the hair growth archives for my best hair growth oil recommendations
+Have a look at the hair growth archives for the best hair growth oil recommendations you can combine with safflower oil.

 Does Safflower Oil Penetrate Hair Shaft?

 Currently, there are only three oils that can penetrate the hair shaft and safflower oil isn’t one of them.
 That doesn’t mean safflower oil isn’t good for hair though.

 The three oils that can penetrate the hair shaft include coconut oil, olive oil, and sweet almond oil.

 Safflower Oil vs Sunflower Oil